-It has been conjectured that belief elicitation may increase strategic sophistication (see the discussion in Schlag et al. [2015]), but to the best of our knowledge, no previously documented effects can readily be interpreted in this way.34
+It has been conjectured that belief elicitation may increase strategic sophistication (see the discussion in Schlag et al. [2015]), but to the best of our knowledge, no previously documented effects can readily be interpreted in this way.

-In Appendix 11.4, we show that there are small, but systematic and statistically significant, differences between the first- and second-stage action frequencies in [A,BA] and no such differences between the two stages of the [A,A] treatment that did not involve belief elicitation.
-We therefore conclude that there is a belief elicitation effect.
-In Appendix 11.4, we argue that the most plausible explanation is as follows.
-The effect of elicitation is to (i) induce player 1-subjects to have more sophisticated beliefs which in turn have an affect on actions and (ii) focus player 2-subjects into best responding more often to beliefs which are mostly unaffected.
-Under this interpretation, prior to elicitation, player 1's beliefs would have been noisier for given beliefs.
-If this is the case, our main conclusions are unchanged.
+In Appendix 11.4, we show that there are small, but systematic and statistically significant, differences between the first- and second-stage action frequencies in [A,BA].
+We find no such differences between the two stages of the [A,A] treatment that did not involve belief elicitation, and so we conclude that there is a belief elicitation effect.
+In Appendix 11.4, we provide additional discussion and argue that this does not affect our main conclusions.